 - Unit tests – the smallest tests of single units (one assertion per test for one component)

 - Integration tests that help see if the units work together

-- End-to-end tests which basically simulate the experience real user of your app
+- End-to-end tests basically simulate the experience of a real user of your app

 Unit tests test the functionality of an individual unit of code isolated from its dependencies.
 They are the first line of defense against errors and inconsistencies in your codebase.
 Unit testing is a fundamental part of the Test-Driven Development (TDD) process.

 Before we start the list, check out the collection of Vue 3 Tutorial For Beginners, Vuejs admin template free download, VueJS Project Ideas For Beginners, VueJS Examples also you can have a look at the Vuexy Vuejs admin template which is one of the best Vuejs admin templates.

 While working with Vujs applications you should check some VueJS UI Component Libraries.
 Now let’s begin..!!